emrahu/sURL/README.md

 It's like cURL but better!

-Inspired by cURL, using Swift to rewrite emulate cURL CLI
+Inspired by cURL, using Swift to emulate cURL CLI

 ### Installation
 This project is built using XCode 10.1 and Swift 4.2

-Clone the project ```git clone https://github.com/emrahu/sURL.git``` then run ```swift build``` To print response header run this command on your terminal  ```./build/debug/sURL -I http://github.com```
+Clone the project ```git clone https://github.com/emrahu/sURL.git``` then run ```swift build```

+To print response header run ```./build/debug/sURL -I http://github.com```

 No dependency is used in this project.